 - The Written Statement of Student Concern or Complaint must document the informal conference or attempts to schedule an informal conference.
 It should describe the complaint in the clearest possible terms, provide relevant facts upon which the allegation is based and must be signed by the student.

 - The immediate supervisor(s) shall review the Written Statement of Student Concern or Complaint and may meet with the student or employee individually or together to resolve the issue(s) raised in the written statement.
 The immediate supervisor(s) will send the student and the employee, against whom the complaint was brought, a written decision about the situation within 5 College working days.

-If either party wishes further appeal beyond the employee’s immediate supervisor, the aggrieved party may request a hearing with the appropriate next-level supervisor within 5 College working days of the decision of the immediate supervisor.
-At such time, the Written Statement of Concern or Complaint shall be updated with an account of previous actions taken and sent to the appropriate Dean of Students or Director of Student Success Services for referral to the next-level supervisor.
+If either party wants further appeal beyond the employee’s immediate supervisor, the aggrieved party may request a hearing with the appropriate next-level supervisor within 5 College working days of the decision of the immediate supervisor.
+At such time, the Written Statement of Concern or Complaint shall be updated with an account of previous actions taken and sent to the next-level supervisor.
 Upon receipt of the Written Statement of Concern or Complaint, the next level supervisor will work with the involved parties in an attempt to resolve the conflict within 5 College working days of receipt of the written statement.
 The next level Supervisor will send a written decision to both parties within 5 College working days of having received the Written Statement.